electricallen/homelab-gitops-disaster-recovery/README.md

 In order to recover from cluster failure or migrate to a new cluster, the following is required:

-* A fresh kubernetes cluster
+* Hardware capable of running k3s, ideally with 3 server nodes
 * Control of domain name.
 DDNS, routing, and DNS set up to route traffic to the cluster
 * The Kubernetes admin token
+* Backup restore credentials and URL

 ### Playbook

-1. Install k3s on the cluster using [k3s-ansbile](https://github.com/k3s-io/k3s-ansible), then run the `site` playbook:
+1. Install k3s on the cluster by cloning [k3s-ansbile](https://github.com/k3s-io/k3s-ansible), setting up the inventory, then running the `site` playbook:
     ```sh
     ansible-vault create vault-globals.yml
     ansible-vault edit vault-globals.yml